 The reason why there were so many artists in the 16th and 17th centuries was of course that they could find employment.
 Most other cities in Europe, even the big ones, had one lord, one Prince who engaged the musicians and the sculptors.
 In Venice there were lots of nobles with lots of money, there were theatres with an eagre public, there was the church.
 On top of that, the history of Venice is full of other rich persons, burgers, business folk, foreign traders.
 And there was the carnival and all kinds of other festivals who all cried out for show-biz.
 Venice was a hot spot, the place to be.

 The History of Venice – The French Revolution

 In 1789 something new happened in Paris, France.
-The French got fed up with them not having anything to eat while the King, Luis XVI lived in wealth and abundance… And the French revolution changed the European map from one day to the other.
+The normal, French, average, guy got fed up with him not having anything to eat while the King, Luis XVI lived in wealth and abundance… And the French revolution changed the European map from one day to the other.

 The French marched on and in April 1797 they signed a peace treaty with the Austrians.
 Having them out of the way, they took Verona and although Venice still intended to stay neutral, the french moved further east until they had positioned their army on the land-side, at Marghera, and officially declared war.

 At this point, Venice still had all the defense systems in the lagoon intact.
 They captured a French ship who together with two other ships tried to enter through the Lido-straight.
 They had lots of land and many strongholds on the Croatian shores, and they had the entire Adriatic fleet ready to strike.
 Even so, a decimated Major Council agreed to surrender on the 12th of May 1797.
 When the crowds got the news, they tried to take over the Townhall and fight for their freedom, but the police were sent in to stop them.